rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/3-extend-toolings.md

     ```bash
     echo https://$(oc get route argocd-server --template='{{ .spec.host }}'/api/webhook  -n <USER_NAME>-mlops)
     ```
-    > NOTE: This is the webhook url to connect to ArgoCD to our GitOps repository, doesn't meant to be opened in your browser :D
+    > NOTE: This is the webhook url is used to connect ArgoCD to our GitOps repository, it's not meant to be opened in your browser :D

 6. Go to Gitea > `mlops-gitops` repository > Settings from top left.
 From the Settings page, click Webhooks and add a new Webhook as Gitea type.